 Sociologists use conversation analysis to study how social forces shape our small, everyday interactions.
 One example is “uptalk,” a gendered pattern of pitched-up speech that conveys different meanings when men and women use it.
 Are men more likely to change the subject or ignore the topic of conversation?
 Two experimental conversation studies from American Sociological Review shed light on what could be happening here and show a way forward.

 In a 1994 study that put men and women into different leadership roles, Cathryn Johnson found that participants’ status had a stronger effect on their speech patterns, while gender was more closely associated with nonverbal interactions.
 In a second study from 2001, Dina G. Okamoto and Lynn Smith-Lovin looked directly at changing the topic of conversation and did not find strong differences across the gender of participants.
 However, they did find an effect where men following male speakers were less likely to change the topic, concluding “men, as high-status actors, can more legitimately evaluate the contributions of others and, in particular, can more readily dismiss the contributions of women” (Pp. 867).

 The important takeaway here is not that gender “doesn’t matter” in everyday conversation.
 It is that gender can have indirect influences on who carries social status into a conversation, and we can balance that influence by paying attention to who has the authority to speak and when.
-By consciously changing status dynamics —possibly by changing who is in the room or by calling out rule-breaking behavior—we can work to fix imbalances in who has to have the tough conversations.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+By consciously changing status dynamics —possibly by changing who is in the room or by calling out rule-breaking behavior—we can work to fix imbalances in who has to have the tough conversations.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.